Merino wool is loved within the hiking and camping communities due to its unique ability to stay warm even while wet!

-This allows your body to perform its best at heat exchanging to keep you cool.
+This lets your body perform its best at heat exchanging to keep you cool.

 Merino Wool 101: Washing And Treatment of Merino Wool

-When you start using new clothing, similar to gear, you want to learn how to maximize its life expectancy as well as how to treat it right and keep it clean.
+When you start using new clothing similar to gear, you want to learn how to maximize its life expectancy treat it right, and keep it clean.

-Many people have questions on how to take care of their Merino Wool gear so I dove into the most frequent ones I could find and answered them below.
+Many people have questions on how to care for their Merino Wool gear, so I dove into the most frequent ones I could find and answered them below.